mmc1/RepData_PeerAssessment1/PA1_template.md

 library(lattice)
 ```
 ## Loading and preprocessing the data
 The dataset is a comma delimited file found in "activity.zip".
 This archive file is unzipped and the contents are read into a data frame with column classes specified.
-The code below loads the data from the datafile into a dataframe, and then looks at the head, tail, and summary of the dataframe.
+The code below loads the data from the file into a data frame, and then looks at the head, tail, and summary of the data frame.

 ```r
 dzipfile <- "activity.zip"